 How to join a society at UCT

-Students can become members of societies throughout the academic year, though during the annual O-week the student organsations show case themselves on the Jameson Plaza.
+Students can become members of societies throughout the academic year.
+During the annual O-week the student organsations showcase themselves on the Jameson Plaza.
 Here students can sign-up with the societies that interest them and they can either have the subscription fees charged to their student accounts or pay cash to the cashiers in the Steve Biko Students' Union.

 If students miss the O-week sign up period they can come to the Societies Helpdesk on Level 5, Steve Biko Students' Union or contact Societies to sign up with a society or get more information.
 Students may join societies throughout the year and may pay through their fee accounts until 30 April or alternatively can pay cash at the Student Treasury on Level 5, Steve Biko Students' Union.